-ARTICLE H.56.5.1.
+ARTICLE H.58.5.1.
 HARDWARE PROCUREMENTS

-- Card Readers- The Contractor (and/or any subcontractor) must include Federal Information Processing Standard (FIPS) 201-compliant smart card readers (referred to as LACS Transparent Readers) with the purchase of servers, printers, desktops, and laptops. - 2.
-Mobile Devices The Contractor must follow NIST 800-124, Rev. 1, Guidelines for Managing the Security of Mobile Devices in the Enterprise and comply with Public Law 115-232 § 889, when purchasing mobile devices that process or store HHS data.
+Card Readers- The Contractor (and/or any subcontractor) must include Federal Information Processing Standard (FIPS) 201-compliant smart card readers (referred to as LACS Transparent Readers) with the purchase of servers, printers, desktops, and laptops.

+2. Mobile Devices- The Contractor must follow NIST 800-124, Rev. 1, Guidelines for Managing the Security of Mobile Devices in the Enterprise and comply with Public Law 115-232 § 889, when purchasing mobile devices that process or store HHS data.

-\\\\(USE BELOW IN ALL SOLICITATIONS AND CONTRACTS FOR PROCUREMENT INVOLVING NON-COMMERCIAL AND OPEN SOURCE COMPUTER SOFTWARE.)\\\\
+(USE BELOW IN ALL SOLICITATIONS AND CONTRACTS FOR PROCUREMENT INVOLVING NON-COMMERCIAL AND OPEN SOURCE COMPUTER SOFTWARE.)
 The use of non-commercial and open source computer software is in accordance with the HHS Guidance for Purchasing Noncommercial Computer Software and "Open Source" Licenses (2012),25 and OMB M-04-16, Software Acquisition26.
 If HHS wants to be able to use or distribute the computer software, it is imperative that the computer software, including the source code if it is required by the procuring program, be included as a deliverable.
 Noncommercial computer software means software that does not qualify as commercial in nature (e.g., commercial items and commercial off the shelf (COTS) items as defined in FAR 2.101).
 The following language should be used as appropriate in noncommercial computer software contracts.
 Each section includes an instruction providing where the information should be included in the contract.
 (NOTE: If this procurement involves handling of sensitive information, include language from clause "Procurements Requiring Information Security and/or Physical Access Security.)

-ARTICLE H.56.5.2.
-NON-COMMERCIAL AND OPEN SOURCE COMPUTER SOFTWARE PROCUREMENTS vulnerability exploits.
+ARTICLE H.58.5.2.
+NON-COMMERCIAL AND OPEN SOURCE COMPUTER SOFTWARE PROCUREMENTS

+The Contractor (and/or any subcontractor) must follow secure coding best practice requirements, as directed by the United States Computer Emergency Readiness Team (USCERT) specified standards and the Open Web Application Security Project (OWASP) that will limit system software vulnerability exploits.
 The Contractor will be liable for malicious or defective code or failure to reduce risk.

-The Contractor (and/or any subcontractor) must follow secure coding best practice requirements, as directed by the United States Computer Emergency Readiness Team (US-CERT) specified standards and the Open Web Application Security Project (OWASP) that will limit system software

-\\\\(USE BELOW IN ALL SOLICITATIONS AND CONTRACTS FOR PROCUREMENT INVOLVING INFORMATION TECHNOLOGY APPLICATION DESIGN, DEVELOPMENT, OR SUPPORT.)\\\\
+(USE BELOW IN ALL SOLICITATIONS AND CONTRACTS FOR PROCUREMENT INVOLVING INFORMATION TECHNOLOGY APPLICATION DESIGN, DEVELOPMENT, OR SUPPORT.)